-- Learning to manage stress in effective ways - Maintaining high self-esteem and mentally healthy ways of interacting with other people - Understanding your sexuality and having satisfying intimate relationships - Avoiding tobacco and other drugs; using alcohol responsibly, if at all - Eating well, exercising, and maintaining healthy weight - Knowing the facts about cardiovascular disease, cancer, infections, sexually transmitted diseases, and injuries and using your knowledge to protect yourself against them - Understanding the health care system and using it intelligently - Knowing when to treat your illnesses yourself and when to seek help - Understanding the natural processes of aging and dying and accepting the limits of human existence - Understanding how the environment affects your health and taking appropriate action to improve it
+- Having a sense of responsibility for your own health and taking an active rather than a passive stance toward your life - Learning to manage stress in effective ways - Maintaining high self-esteem and mentally healthy ways of interacting with other people - Understanding your sexuality and having satisfying intimate relationships

+- Avoiding tobacco and other drugs; using alcohol responsibly, if at all - Eating well, exercising, and maintaining a healthy weight - Knowing the facts about cardiovascular disease, cancer, infections, sexually transmitted diseases, and injuries and using your knowledge to protect yourself against them - Understanding the health care system and using it intelligently - Knowing when to treat your illnesses yourself and when to seek help - Understanding the natural processes of aging and dying and accepting the limits of human existence - Understanding how the environment affects your health and taking appropriate action to improve it

 Incorporating these behaviors into your daily life may seem like a tall order, and in a sense it is the work of a lifetime.
 But the habits you establish now are crucial: They tend to set lifelong patterns.
 Some behaviors do more than set up patterns-they produce permanent changes in your health.
 If you become addicted to drugs or alcohol at age 20, for example, you may be able to kick the habit, but you will always face the struggle of a recovering addict.
 If you contract gonorrhea, you may discover later that your reproductive organs were damaged without your realizing it, making you infertile or sterile.
-If you ruin your knees doing the wrong exercises or hurt your back in an automobile crash, you won't have them to count on when you're older.
 Some things just can't be reversed or corrected.